 - Hammocks must be hung over mowed areas*.

-- Trees used must be at least 12 inches in diameter at the point a hammock is attached.
+- Trees used must be at least 12 inches in diameter (about the width of a dinner plate) at the point a hammock is attached.

 - Use straps at least 1-inch wide to attach hammock.
 You can buy straps at most of our park Nature Stores.

 - If the tree bark shows damage, additional padding may be required for the strap.